ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 #### `Ord`

 The `Chain` type implements `Ord` for reorganizing chains.
 First chains are compared by their `partial_cumulative_work`.
 Ties are then broken by comparing `block::Hash`es of the tips of each chain.
-(This tie-breaker means that all `Chain`s in the `ChainSet` must have at least one block.)
+(This tie-breaker means that all `Chain`s in the `NonFinalizedState` must have at least one block.)

 **Note**: Unlike `zcashd`, Zebra does not use block arrival times as a tie-breaker for the best tip.
 Since Zebra downloads blocks in parallel,